yan-duarte/yan-duarte.github.io/_posts/2016-07-05-Assignment2.md

 | cholesterolInBlood | Total Cholesterol in blood based in the meanCholesterol <br> (0) Desirable below 5.2 mmol/L <br> (1) Borerline high between 5.2 and 6.2 mmol/L <br> (2) High above 6.2 mmol/L| MRC-HPA Centre for Environment and Health |

 <br>
-The new attributes were made based on the old ones presented in the [assignment 1](https://yan-duarte.github.io/2016/Assignment1/).
+The new attributes were made based on the old ones presented in the [assignment 1][ass1].
-With this, I joined the three questions made in assignment 1 to:
+With this, I joined the three questions made in [assignment 1][ass1] to:

   - _Does the sugar intake, the food consumption or the total cholesterol in blood has some relation with the incidence of new breast cancer cases?_